Sex O'Clock (TV series)

-Sex O´Clock is a 2023 Czech television series directed by Karolína Zalabáková and Jan Bártek.
+Sex O'Clock is a 2023 Czech television series directed by Karolína Zalabáková and Jan Bártek.
 It is produced by the production company Cinebonbon for Voyo.
 The script was written jointly by Karolína Zalabáková and Matěj Randár.
 Voyo's creative producer is Marta Fenclová.
 It started broadcast on Voyo on 10 March 2023.
+On 3 August 2023 the series was renewed for second season.

 Synopsis

 The protagonist of the series is a teenager Adam who focuses on his dancing career and effort to finally lose his virginity while his father turns the whole family's life upside down with the revelation that he is gay and leaves his family for another man.
 This starts a chain full of unexpected events.